II. Epidemiology

 - Human Immunodeficiency Virus (HIV, AIDS)

-III.
-Pathophysiology
+V. Pathophysiology

 - Necrotizing infection of the soft tissue of the external auditory canal

-- Pseudomonas aeruginosa is most common causative organism (accounts for 95% of cases)
+- Pseudomonas Aeruginosa is most common causative organism (accounts for 95% of cases)

-- Staphylococcus aureus accounts for the remaining cases
+- Staphylococcus Aureus accounts for the remaining cases

-- Complication of Otitis Externa
+- Skull Base Osteomyelitis is a complication of Otitis Externa

-- Infection extends into ear canal cartilage
+- Infection extends into ear canal cartilage and ultimately into Temporal Bone

 - Severe extension of external Otitis Media